breakerzirconia/Binks/README.md

 ### ⬖ Accessing and updating the sublinks

-To access or update a link, a non-empty list of directions needs to be specified.
+To access or update a sublink, a non-empty list of directions needs to be specified.
 1. `<` means 'enter the left sublink'
 2. `>` means 'enter the right sublink'

-Appending an asterisk (`*`) after a direction means `keep entering the left (right) sublink indefinitely until we run into a *Node*.
+Appending an asterisk (`*`) to a direction alters its definition: 'keep entering the left (right) sublink indefinitely until we run into a *Node*.'

 1. Accessing:
    ```